canesqal/keras-ocr-sagemaker/README.md

+There are two parts to the project.
+The first and main part is the Jupyter notebook (keras_ocr_synthetic_training_public(1).ipynb).
+The second part is the CDK app, that launches a Notebook instance with the git project as default code repository.
+Below are some instructions to deploy the CDK application
-# Welcome to your CDK Python project!
+# Welcome to your Sagemaker CDK Python Project!

 This is a blank project for CDK development with Python.